 Telereal Trillium Group Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and constitutes our slavery and human trafficking statement for the financial year ended 31 March 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the Act) and sets out the steps that Telereal Trillium has taken, and continues to take, to prevent modern slavery and human trafficking in its business and supply chain.
+This statement also constitutes our slavery and human trafficking statement for the financial year ended 31 March 2022.

 About Telereal Trillium

-The Group has over 200 office-based employees in London, Leeds, and other UK regions.
+Telereal Trillium has over 200 employees in London, Leeds, and other UK regions.

-Telereal Trillium will not knowingly tolerate modern slavery occurring in our supply chain or any part of our business, and our approach is enshrined within the Group’s Slavery and Human Trafficking Policy, which was last updated in October 2019 (the Slavery Policy).
-The Slavery Policy is applicable to all persons working for the Group or on its behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.
-Training is made available on request.
+Telereal Trillium will not tolerate any form of modern slavery occurring in our supply chain or any part of our business, and our approach is enshrined within Telereal Trillium’s Slavery and Human Trafficking Policy, which was last updated on 24 November 2022 (the Slavery Policy).
+The Slavery Policy is applicable to all persons working for Telereal Trillium or on its behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.

-Our Slavery Policy, along with our Sustainable Procurement Policy, Corporate Social Responsibility Policy, Anti-Bribery and Corruption and Whistleblowing policies reflect our ongoing ethical practices and the integrity in which we conduct our business.
+Our Slavery and Human Trafficking Policy, along with our Sustainable Procurement Policy, Corporate Social Responsibility Policy, Anti-Bribery and Corruption and Whistleblowing policies reflect our ongoing ethical practices and the integrity in which we conduct our business.

 Our Supply Chain

-As a procurer, it is our responsibility to periodically check that our supply chain maintains the high standards that we set for ourselves and that our clients rightly expect.
-We will not knowingly tolerate modern slavery or human trafficking in our supply chains or in any part of our business.
-We demonstrate this by acting ethically and with integrity in all our business relationships, and by implementing and enforcing systems and controls with the objective of not accepting slavery and human trafficking taking place anywhere in our supply chains.
+As a procurer, it is our responsibility to periodically check that our supply chain maintains high standards that we set for ourselves and that our clients rightly expect.
+We will not tolerate any form of modern slavery or human trafficking in our supply chains or in any part of our business.
+We demonstrate this by acting ethically and with integrity in all our business relationships, and by implementing and enforcing adequate and proportionate systems and controls.

 Supply Chain Evaluation and Risk Assessment

 The board of the UK group take responsibility and accountability for this statement as well as the provisions relevant to any suppliers that provide services to Telereal Trillium.
-All new suppliers who wish to contract with Telereal Trillium must be verified by either the group finance director or his delegate in addition to a compulsory supplier evaluation process undertaken by the group’s Finance function.
+All new suppliers who wish to contract with Telereal Trillium must be verified and approved by either the group finance director or his delegate in addition to a compulsory supplier evaluation process undertaken by Telereal Trillium’s Finance function.

 We evaluate each supplier on the basis of responses to Supplier Management Questionnaires (SMQs).
 We do not begin evaluation of new suppliers until they have provided all information which is requested in the SMQs, nor are suppliers added to Telereal Trillium’s supply chain unless and until satisfactory responses to the SMQs have been provided.
 The SMQs require suppliers to confirm that:

-- That they have taken and will continue to take appropriate and proportionate action to ensure slavery and human trafficking is not taking place in their business or their supply chains;
+- They have taken and will continue to take appropriate and proportionate action to ensure slavery and human trafficking is not taking place in their business or their supply chains;

-- That they have not been convicted of any offence under the Modern Slavery Act 2015 (the Act); and
+- They have not been convicted of any offence under the Modern Slavery Act 2015 (the Act); and

-- That they will notify the group of any breach or potential breach of the Act.
+- They will notify Telereal Trillium of any breach or potential breach of the Act.

 We have taken further steps to annually review our existing top 100 suppliers categorised by annual spend and sought the foregoing confirmations from each of those relevant suppliers together with copies of any relevant policies.
-In addition, we review on an annual basis the modern slavery statements that are published by each of those relevant suppliers (where available).
-As at the date of this statement, 68% (2019: 56%) of Telereal Trillium’s top 100 suppliers have published a slavery and human trafficking statement.
+In addition, we review on an annual basis the modern slavery statements that are published by each of those relevant suppliers (where such suppliers meet the threshold for reporting on Modern Slavery).
+All of Telereal Trillium’s top 100 suppliers have satisfied the supplier evaluation process, and 74% meet the reporting thresholds under the Act and publish their own slavery and human trafficking statement.

-We will continue to review our processes and monitor our suppliers in the year ahead.
+We will also continue to review our processes and monitor our suppliers in the year ahead.

-The statement was approved the board of Telereal (LW) Holdings Limited (the Board) on 30 November 2020 and signed on behalf of the Board by Russell Gurnhill, Chief Executive Officer, Telereal Trillium Group.
+The statement was approved by the board of TTRE Group Limited (the Board) on 24 November 2022 and signed on behalf of the Board by Russell Gurnhill, Chief Executive Officer, Telereal Trillium Group.

 Director and Chief Executive Officer

-On behalf of Telereal (LW) Holdings Limited and its subsidiaries, and the subsidiaries of Tele-Finance Holdings Limited operating and established in the United Kingdom, including but not limited to:
+On behalf of TTRE Group Limited and its subsidiaries which are operating in the United Kingdom, and the subsidiaries of Tele-Strategic Land Limited which are operating in the United Kingdom, including but not limited to:

 - Empire LIH Limited